CoderMrB/git-basics/README.md

 //This is a 3rd branch created by Chris Branson as practice of creating and switching between branches

+I'm making a change here to see if I can merge branches

 ## Bonus Tasks

 Once you're finished with your play, keep exploring and practicing with Git together.